apache/wicket/README.md

  - wicket and wicket-extensions:

-    You only need to include the Servlet API (3.1, just for compiling), SLF4J API and the SLF4J logging implementation you want.
+    You only need to include the Jakarta Servlet API (5, just for compiling), SLF4J API and the SLF4J logging implementation you want.
 You cannot use Wicket without adding a SLF4J logging implementation to your classpath.
     Please see the SLF4J site (https://www.slf4j.org/) for more information.